 If you use thyme or thyme oil regularly, it might have a positive effect on your feelings and mood.
 Still, more human studies are needed.

 Thyme is a wonderful ingredient that’s used in cuisines around the world, particularly in France, Italy, and across the Mediterranean.

-Thyme is a main ingredient in this cleansing take on pesto sauce, which you can use as a condiment or add to pasta or rice.
+Thyme is a main ingredient in this tasty take on pesto sauce, which you can use as a condiment or add to pasta or rice.

 Fresh leaves or whole sprigs can be used while preparing meat or poultry.
-Thyme is also an excellent ingredient to use with fish, like in this heart-healthy sea bass recipe.
+Thyme is also an excellent ingredient to use with fish, like in this heart-healthy white fish recipe.

 This whole wheat macaroni and cheese with mushrooms and thyme is a grown-up spin on a childhood favorite, and it’s a great way to add some thyme to your diet.

 Thyme may also have a positive effect on the safety and longevity of cooking oils.
 A